907sjl/referrals_powerbi/README.md

 Why would I choose Power BI to create this report?
 Power BI reports are both quick to manipulate and page formatted.
 The combination of Power Query M Scripts and DAX measure calculations makes Power BI extremely nimble, as does the visual design interface for building reports.
 There is a plethora of community support and freely accessible training for those who are new to Power BI.
 A dashboard created in Power BI can also function as a page formatted report.
 If you are faced with a typical business intelligence, rapid and iterative prototyping scenario where exploratory analysis is refined into repeatable process measurement then Power BI is a good choice.

 ## Overview
 Click [here](https://907sjl.github.io/referrals_powerbi/referrals_report) for an overview of the report.
-The numerical values in these reports are fabricated and do not represent any real healthcare organization.
+All data in these reports is fabricated and does not represent any real healthcare organization.
 The script that created the data for this example can be found [in the create_referral_data folder](https://github.com/907sjl/referrals_powerbi/tree/main/create_referral_data).

 ## Data sources
 For the purposes of demonstration this example report loads data from three Comma Separated Values files.